mcabreradev/mcabreradev/README.md

 <!-- - 🤔 I’m looking for help with -->

-- 🔭 I’m currently working as a Freelancer
+- 🔭 I’m currently working for Clevertech
-- 🌱 I’m currently learning Nuxt, Graphql, Kubernates
+- 🌱 I’m currently learning Swift
-- 👯 I’m looking to collaborate on Vue Projects
+- 👯 I’m looking to collaborate on Ionic Projects
 - 💬 Ask me about food :)
 - 📫 How to reach me: -> [mcabrera.xyz](http://mcabrera.xyz)
 - 😄 Pronouns: Mi-gue